Q: What's the purpose of St'ArtUp317?

 A: The pop-up program is open to businesses of all kinds - online retailers, indie brands, established businesses, startups, artists, makers and non-profits are all welcome to submit an application.
 For the retail spaces, we are specifically interested in any vendors that sell clothing/shoes/bags/accessories, furniture, home goods, cosmetic products, pet products, or pre-packaged food items like oils, spices and the like.
-Currently, we are not accepting any food vendors that need to cook on the premises or sell perishable goods.

 Q: How much is rent for the 30 day pop-up?